KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 <b>13.
 Make up datasets for test to calculate model accuracy</b> <currently working>

 <b>14.
 Check clear commumication among Raspberry Pi, Python Server and Android Client (currently working, but I don't know about method to communicate in streaming between Python server and Android client, so if required, I will use Java CV, but I don't use it as possible as I can. now I'm on the lookout for a way to use base64 library.)

-<b>15.
-Design a user-friendly UI/UX on android client app

 # Done
 <b>1.
 Gather the information</b>